LeonDiendorfer/LeonDiendorfer/README.md

 - 🌱 I’m searching for companys where I can expand my AI knowledge

-- ⚡ Fun fact: Slow is smooth, smooth is fast...
+- ⚡ Slow is smooth, smooth is fast...
 Thats why I prefer Python

 <br/>